By Olivia StrenUpdated Nov 09, 2018

 “It’s a Whirlpool, Mummy,” Leo later reported.
 “A front-loader!
 It’s nice.
 But I like our Miele better.”

 It is not an overstatement to say that my son is obsessed with doing laundry.
 He doesn’t know how to put on his own shoes and can barely brush his own teeth, but he can have a conversation with you about the “agitator” in a top-loading washing machine.
 (I didn’t know what an agitator was until last week—it’s the central spindle that twists back and forth to agitate and clean clothes, in case you didn’t know either.)
-Should I be worried about my kid's obsessions?

 The other day, I took Leo to a three-year-old’s birthday party, and while all the other kids played with toys and balloons and begged for cake, Leo cleaned the lint filter in the family’s dryer.
 And when I recently took him to my sister’s house, he skipped the hellos and made a beeline for her state-of-the-art LG washer and dryer.